ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ```
 #h(0pt)

 We see that it has a single `migrate` subcommand.
-Running `app-cli db migrate
+When we run this command
---help` shows that it doesn't take any arguments.
-We use this command in order
+`app-cli db migrate --help`, it shows that it doesn't take any arguments.
+We use
-to migrate our database schema when there are changes.
+this command in order to migrate our database schema when there are changes.

 ```
 migrates db